laurolyra/advent_of_code_scrapper/README.md

-## Scrapper for Advent of code's challenges
+## Scrapper for Advent of Code's challenges

 ### What's been done here
 This project consists in a interactive scrapper to [advent of code's](https://adventofcode.com/) daily challenges, taking its text and saving into an .md file.